×

 • Uzbek is spoken as a national language in: Afganistan, China, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Turkmenistan, Uzbekistan.

 You will also get to know the continents where Maori and Uzbek speaking countries lie.
-Based on the number of people that speak these languages, the position of Maori language is not available and position of Uzbek language is 53.
+Based on the number of people that speak these languages, the position of Maori language is 26 and position of Uzbek language is 53.
 Find all the information about these languages on Maori and Uzbek.

 Maori and Uzbek Language History